Implicit Regularization in ReLU Networks with the Square Loss: Introduction

 \subsection{Related Work}

-As we already discussed, implicit regularization in matrix factorization and linear neural networks was extensively studied, as a first step toward understanding implicit regularization in more complex models (see, e.g., \cite{gunasekar2018implicit,razin2020implicit,arora2019implicit,belabbas2020implicit,eftekhari2020implicit,li2018algorithmic,ma2018implicit,woodworth2020kernel,gidel2019implicit}). \cite{oymak2019overparameterized} studies the implicit bias of gradient descent in certain nonlinear models.
+As we already discussed, implicit regularization in matrix factorization and linear neural networks was extensively studied, as a first step toward understanding implicit regularization in more complex models (see, e.g., \cite{gunasekar2018implicit,razin2020implicit,arora2019implicit,belabbas2020implicit,eftekhari2020implicit,li2018algorithmic,ma2018implicit,woodworth2020kernel,gidel2019implicit,li2020towards,yun2020unifying}).
+In \cite{razin2020implicit} it was shown that gradient flow in matrix factorization may approach a global minimum at infinity rather than converging to a global minimum with a finite norm.
+This result suggests that the implicit regularization in matrix factorization may not be expressible by norms.
+The main conceptual differences from our paper are that we rule out all regularization functions, and that our result holds already if we assume that gradient flow converges to some global minimum with a finite norm.

+\cite{oymak2019overparameterized} studied the implicit bias of gradient descent in certain nonlinear models.
 They showed that under some assumptions, gradient descent is guarranteed to converge to a zero-loss solution with a bounded $\ell_2$ norm.
 Their results have implications on the implicit regularization of single-neuron networks with a strictly monotonic activation function, which we discuss in Remark~\ref{rem:warm up}. \cite{williams2019gradient} and \cite{jin2020implicit} studied the dynamics and implicit bias of gradient descent in wide depth-$2$ ReLU networks with input dimension $1$.

-The conceptually closest work to ours is \cite{dauber2020can}, which shows that variants of gradient descent on some (specially crafted) convex optimization problems cannot be explained by any reasonable implicit regularization function.
-Their work, as well as ours, consider the limitations of implicit regularization, but our results apply to a standard learning problem, namely, learning neural networks.
+The conceptually closest works to ours are \cite{dauber2020can,suggala2018connecting}, which show that variants of gradient descent on some (specially crafted) convex optimization problems do not converge to a closest Euclidean solution, or cannot be explained by any reasonable implicit regularization function.
+These works, as well as ours, consider the limitations of implicit regularization, but our results apply to a standard learning problem, namely, learning neural networks.
+Thus, while the results of \cite{dauber2020can,suggala2018connecting} demonstrate that there are learning problems that cannot be explained by any reasonable regularization function, we show that this phenomenon occurs already for simple ReLU networks.